Marker-assisted genetic improvement of French bean and dry bean varieties for resistance to multiple diseases in Kenya

 iv

-Some of the French beans selected for improvement (i); dry bean donor varieties for disease resistance (G2333 for anthracnose and Mex 54 for angular leaf spot; ii); the Embu team doing field evaluations (iii); advanced French bean breeding lines (iv); 2022 field trials of advanced breeding lines; French bean data collection of pod traits (vi and vii).
+Some of the French beans selected for improvement (i); dry bean donor varieties for disease resistance (G2333 for anthracnose and Mex 54 for angular leaf spot; ii); the Embu team doing field evaluations (iii); advanced French bean breeding lines (iv).

 PROJECT TEAM MEMBERS